fishlips13/StepMania-Songs-to-Sheet/README.md

 # StepMania 5 Songs to Sheet

-An export facility for StepMania songs to Google Sheets.
+An export facility for StepMania songs to Google Sheets

 Python 3.9.4, Windows

 ## Installation

-Place the Songs to Sheet folder in your StepMania top level directory (the one with _Songs_).
+Place the Songs to Sheet folder in your StepMania top level directory (the one with _Songs_)

 ## Usage